bautistaj/postman-to-markdown/README.md

 # 📦  postman-to-markdown

-This package generate markdown document from postman documentation.
+This package generate markdown document from postman.

 First export the collection from postman.